 The pandemic has created challenges for conducting clinical trials and we continue to work with our clinical sites to enroll and treat patients at the earliest possible time particularly given that many of our patients have late-stage cancer.
 Certain clinical sites have chosen to postpone treatment of patients or participation in trials whilst the pandemic is impacting resources at those sites.
 We have experienced challenges around our supply chain.
 Many of the materials and consumables we require for manufacture and supply of products and also for research are also required for manufacture of COVID-19 vaccines and as a result these were prioritized to meet vaccine supplies.
-In certain cases, for example, in accordance with the U.S. Defense Production Act, suppliers were required to prioritize to mitigate against impacts associated with any supply delays by purchasing in advance where possible, prioritizing use of such supplies and sourcing alternative suppliers where necessary.
+In certain cases, for example, in accordance with the U.S. Defense Production Act, suppliers were required to prioritize vaccine supplies.
+This resulted in some delays in supply of materials and consumables we require for our business, however, we were able to mitigate against impacts associated with any supply delays by purchasing in advance where possible, prioritizing use of such supplies and sourcing alternative suppliers where necessary.